Gen6-bash/HeroCounter/README.md

 # Hero Counter

 A private, offline habit and activity tracker for Android.
-Count anything that matters — push-ups, dog walks, medication doses, glasses of water, or any repeating task — and track your progress over time.
+Count anything that matters — push-ups, dog walks, medications, glasses of water, daily Bible reading, prayers, or any repeating task — and track your progress over time.

 ---